tanveer-kader/rdbms-with-mysql/README.md

 ## Delete

-Delete a row from a table
+`DELETE`: Delete a row from a table

 > Delete employee_id 7